-“He has a very quick grasp on matters and has a good nature with the clients.“, “He’s very impressive; very methodical with a good eye for detail.“, “He’s very good with clients that are distressed; he has got a sure touch with clients who are troubled.” – Chambers and Partners
+- “He has a very quick grasp on matters and has a good nature with the clients.“, “He’s very impressive; very methodical with a good eye for detail.“, “He’s very good with clients that are distressed; he has got a sure touch with clients who are troubled.” – Chambers UK

-Mainly represents claimants in high-value personal injury cases involving issues such as RTAs and employers’ liability.
+- Mainly represents claimants in high-value personal injury cases involving issues such as RTAs and employers’ liability.
 Instructing solicitors value his experience, thorough approach and client rapport.
 “He is courteous, persuasive and authoritative, and he knows the law inside and out.
-I would rather have him on my side than as an opponent.” – Chambers and Partners
+I would rather have him on my side than as an opponent.” – Chambers UK

 Qualifications and Appointments: